-Social security card is needed to start employment and getting paid.
+A social security card is needed to start employment and getting paid.
 Most US employers pay you bi-weekly which means that you will get paid 26 times from Jan to December.

-#3 Get Rental Apartment
+#3 Rental Apartment

-- Apartments.com and ForRent.com are popular websites for apartment search too.
+- Apartments.com and ForRent.com are popular websites for apartment searches too.
 Note that both are owned by the same company!

 Do not forget or feel shy to ask for move-in bonuses.
 Its common in US.

-#3 Kid Enrollment In School
+#3 Kid School

-The quality of education in US state operated schools is very good.
-If you are coming from India, China or any other developing country, you will feel the difference immediately.
+The quality of education in US state-operated schools is very good.
+If you are coming from India, China, or any other developing country, you will feel the difference immediately.